jillusc/QUIZ/README documentation/README.md

 * A game over visual appears when the player chooses not to play again:<br>
-* They can opt to view the scoreboard:
+* They can opt to view the scoreboard at this point:
 <img src="https://github.com/jillusc/QUIZ/blob/main/README%20documentation/quizzical-screen4.webp">